oist/optinist/docs/gui_flowchart.md

 Optinist GUI is separated "FlowChart" and "Visualize", you can switch page in tab.

 # FlowChart Page
-You can run workflow by gui in this page.
+You can create and run workflow by gui.
 <br>
 <img width="500px" src="https://github.com/oist/optinist/blob/develop/docs/images/flowchart/flow_chart.png" alt="flowchart" />

 <br/>

 ## Set Image Input
-First, set input image in image node.
+First, set input image at image node.
+This sytetem read data from `tmp/optinist` local directory, so input data need to locate in there.
+Click "SLECT IMAGE" button and set as input image.
+If you want to use own image data.
+Click "UPLOAD" button and upload file to `tmp/optinist`.
+Large file data takes long time to upload, so it copy to `tmp/optinist` directly and load file more quickly.
+** Input image need to .tiff or .TIFF extension now.(developing other extension)
 <br>
 <img width="300px" src="https://github.com/oist/optinist/blob/develop/docs/images/flowchart/imageNode.png" alt="imageNode" />